-Jo-Marie Burt is director of Latin American Studies and associate professor of political science at George Mason University.
+Jo-Marie Burt is associate professor of political science and Latin American Studies at George Mason University.
 She is also a Senior Fellow at the Washington Office on Latin America (WOLA), where she conducts research and writes commentaries on human rights and transitional justice issues in the region.

 Dr. Burt’s research focuses on state violence, human rights, and transitional justice; social movements and revolutions; and state-society relations in Latin America.
 She brings to her teaching years of experience working with human rights organizations in Latin America and the U.S., including Peru’s National Human Rights Coordinator, Peace and Justice Service (SERPAJ)-Uruguay, and WOLA.
 As a researcher for the Peruvian Truth and Reconciliation Commission, Dr. Burt prepared a report on the evolution and impact of political violence in the urban community of Villa El Salvador that was incorporated into the Commission’s Final Report.
 She previously worked as editor at NACLA Report on the Americas.
 In 2010, Dr. Burt was the “Alberto Flores Galindo” Visiting Professor at the Pontifical Catholic University of Peru.